rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-jsonrpc/src/site/markdown/guide/client.md

 // as in most cases you don't need to interact with MINA socket and request handler directly
 // factory method creates default instances for you Connector connector = Connector.create(new InetSocketAddress("api.domain.com", 1234));

+// you need to connect before any method can be executed
+// connector.connect() returns connection future
+// it will be fulfilled once connection is established connector.connect().join();

 Object result = connector.execute("methodName");
 ```